daivieth/Alpha-X/README.md

 # Alpha-X
-Alpha-X is a long/short equity trading strategy
+Alpha-X is a long/short equity trading strategy written with MQL5